ufcg-lsd/blowout/README.md

 ## Deploy
+To ensure the correct Blowout operation with new deployments a series of interfaces have been made available, so it is guaranteed the existence of all the necessary methods in each class that can be deployed.

-### BlowoutPool
+### Blowout Pool
 To deploy Blowout Pool is necessary that your new BlowoutPool implements the interface BlowoutPool.

-After that, you can set the propertie in the Blowout configuration file:
+After that, you can set the following property in the Blowout configuration file with the class name of your new Blowout Pool:

 	impl_blowout_pool_class_name="my_new_blowoutpool_class_name"

 ### Scheduler
 To deploy Scheduler is necessary that your new Scheduler implements the interface SchedulerInterface.

-After that, you can set the propertie in the Blowout configuration file:
+After that, you can set the following property in the Blowout configuration file with the class name of your new Scheduler:

 	impl_scheduler_class_name="my_new_scheduler_class_name"

-### InfrastructureManager
+### Infrastructure Manager
 To deploy Infrastructure Manager is necessary that your new InfrastructureManager implements the interface InfraManager.

-After that, you can set the propertie in the Blowout configuration file:
+After that, you can set the following property in the Blowout configuration file with the class name of your new Infrastructure Manager:

 	impl_infra_manager_class_name="my_new_infra_manager_class_name"

-### InfrastructureProvider
+### Infrastructure Provider
 To deploy Infrastructure Provider is necessary that your new InfrastructureProvider implements the interface InfrastructureProvider.

-After that, you can set the propertie in the Blowout configuration file:
+After that, you can set the following property in the Blowout configuration file with the class name of your new Infrastructure Provider:

 	infra_provider_class_name="my_new_infra_provider_class_name"